muhammadanasdevs/laravel-vue-modules/README.md

 </body>
 </html>
 ```
-and this add into vite.config.js
+Finally, add this to your vite.config.js
 ```
 import vue from "@vitejs/plugin-vue";